Gaspardian/textView_in_navigationHeader/README.md

 # textView_in_navigationHeader
-How to change text of a TextView in navigation drawer header
+How to change text of a TextView in navigation drawer header in Android Studio (Java coding)